tim-devereux/PyTreeFile/README.md

 # PyTreeFile
-A Python library for the analysis of treefiles created by [RayCloudTools](https://github.com/csiro-robotics/raycloudtools) and [TreeTools](https://github.com/csiro-robotics/treetools).
+A Python library for the analysis of treefiles and voxel maps created by [RayCloudTools](https://github.com/csiro-robotics/raycloudtools) and [TreeTools](https://github.com/csiro-robotics/treetools).